HyperdimensionalComputing/collection/README.md

 ## Introduction to Hyperdimensional Computing
 The way the brain works suggests that rather than working with numbers that we are used to, computing with hyperdimensional (HD) vectors, referred to as “*hypervectors*,” is more efficient.
 Computing with hypervectors, offers a general and scalable model of computing as well as well-defined set of arithmetic operations that can enable fast and one-shot learning (no need of backpropagation).
 Furthermore it is memory-centric with embarrassingly parallel operations and is extremely robust against most failure mechanisms and noise.
-Hypervectors are high-dimensional (e.g., 10,000 bits), they are (pseudo)random with independent identically distributed components and holographically distributed (i.e., not microcoded).
+Hypervectors are high-dimensional (e.g., 10,000 bits), (pseudo)random with independent identically distributed components leading to holographic representation (i.e., not microcoded).
 Hypervectors can use various coding: dense or sparse, bipolar, binary, real, complex.
 They can be combined using arithmetic operations such as multiplication, addition, and permutation, and be compared for similarity using distance metrics.

 ### Useful Reading
 * [Hyperdimensional Computing: An Introduction to Computing in Distributed Representation with High-Dimensional Random Vectors](http://redwood.berkeley.edu/vs265/kanerva09-hyperdimensional.pdf)